-Unlocking 10,000 additional barrels per day through Integrated Activity Planning
+Unlocking 30% additional production through Integrated Activity Planning

-IAP helped an Oman-based upstream operator raise production on existing infrastructure by cutting avoidable downtime and putting field work, logistics, and maintenance onto one plan.
+Integrated Activity Planning helped a Middle Eastern upstream operator raise production on existing infrastructure by cutting avoidable downtime and aligning field work, logistics, and maintenance onto one plan.

 Starting point

-The operator was producing roughly 35,000 bopd across four remote fields.
-Installed capacity suggested the system could sustain at least 45,000 bopd, but recurring downtime, clashing shutdowns, and short-notice “break-in” work meant that potential was rarely realized.
+The upstream oil producer had operations across multiple remote fields.
+Installed capacity suggested the system could sustain materially higher output, but recurring downtime, clashing shutdowns, and short-notice break-in work meant that potential was rarely realised.

 Each function planned work in its own silo.
 Drilling and well intervention, maintenance, projects, subsurface, HSE, and logistics all kept separate spreadsheets and calendars.
-Contractors and heavy equipment were booked independently, and bed space at camps was reserved “just in case.”
+Contractors and heavy equipment were booked independently, and bed space at camps was reserved speculatively.
 Planned activities repeatedly overrode each other, turning routine work into unplanned outages and production deferment.

 There was no single integrated plan, no consistent rule for what work could enter the schedule, and no disciplined process for changing it once published.
 Leadership could see volatility and lost barrels in the production reports, but not which planning failures and clashes were driving them.

-The Chief Operating Officer set a clear challenge: unlock an additional 10,000 barrels per day by cutting avoidable downtime and bringing discipline to how work was planned, sequenced, and executed across the fields.
+The senior operations leadership set a clear challenge: unlock materially higher production by cutting avoidable downtime and bringing discipline to how work was planned, sequenced, and executed across the fields.

 Approach

-The work started with a baseline of planning performance and mapping how each function built plans, how work entered and exited the schedule, and how often activities were deferred or cancelled.
-Schedule compliance sat at roughly 40 percent, with frequent break-ins and conflicts over shared resources such as cranes, nitrogen units, and specialist crews.
+The work started with a baseline of planning performance, mapping how each function built plans, how work entered and exited the schedule, and how often activities were deferred or cancelled.
+Schedule compliance was low, with frequent break-ins and recurring conflicts over shared resources such as cranes, nitrogen units, and specialist crews.

-From there, the team designed a simple but rigorous 90/30/7 planning rhythm:
+From there, he designed a simple but rigorous integrated planning rhythm:

 - 90-day Functional Activity Plans (FAP)

-Each function had to build a 90-day FAP as its single system of record.
-To enter the plan, activities were required to meet stage-gate criteria on scope, owner, dates, materials and long-leads, contractor and equipment bookings, production impact and deferment value, POB and bed needs, risks, and key interdependencies.
+Each function was required to maintain a forward-looking FAP as its single system of record.
+To enter the plan, activities had to meet stage-gate criteria covering scope, owner, dates, materials and long-leads, contractor and equipment bookings, production impact and deferment value, POB and bed needs, risks, and key interdependencies.

 - Integrated Activity Planner and 90-day Plans (IAP)

-A new Integrated Activity Planner role was created to consolidate all FAPs into one 90-day Integrated Activity Plan.
-In integration meetings, the planner and function leads identified and resolved schedule overlaps, resource conflicts, production-impact clashes, and bed constraints until a single feasible plan was agreed.
+A dedicated Integrated Activity Planner role was created to consolidate all FAPs into one integrated plan.
+In weekly integration meetings, the planner and function leads identified and resolved schedule overlaps, resource conflicts, production-impact clashes, and bed constraints until a single feasible plan was agreed.

 - Firm 30-day window and weekly plans

-Once published, the first 30 days of the IAP were treated as firm.
-Any change required leadership approval with a reason code, turning break-ins from a habit into an exception.
-Weekly plans were then derived from the firm 30-day window and used by sites for execution and daily briefings.
+Once published, the near-term portion of the IAP was treated as firm.
+Any change required leadership approval with a documented reason code, turning break-ins from a habit into a managed exception.
+Weekly plans were derived from the firm window and used by sites for execution and daily briefings.

-To make discipline visible, a Compliance Scorecard was designed that tracked planned versus executed activities, cancellations, break-ins, and non-compliance by function and reason.
-This gave leaders a clear monthly view of where the plan was breaking and why.
+To make discipline visible, he designed a Compliance Scorecard that tracked planned versus executed activities, cancellations, break-ins, and non-compliance by function and reason.
+This gave leadership a clear monthly view of where the plan was breaking and why.

 The IAP model was integrated with other operational levers.
 Bed planning rules were aligned to the IAP so accommodation and logistics matched the work plan.
-Production forecasts were tied into the 90-day view so the impact of deferments on throughput was visible ahead of time, not just after month-end.
+Production forecasts were tied into the integrated planning horizon so the impact of deferments on throughput was visible ahead of time, not just after month-end.

-Finally, IAP workshops for more than 50 leaders, planners, and supervisors were delivered.
-They clarified roles via RACIs, walked through the new stage-gate standards, and simulated integration meetings so people could practice challenging work that was not ready to enter the plan.
+Finally, he delivered IAP workshops for leaders, planners, and supervisors.
+These clarified roles through RACIs, walked through the new stage-gate standards, and ran simulated integration meetings so teams could practice challenging work that was not ready to enter the plan.

 Instead of chasing more projects and equipment, leadership focused on planning and executing the work they already did in an integrated way, every cycle.